Vaulted sidewalk

-Vaulted sidewalks, also called sidewalk vaults and areaways are sidewalks that are not placed directly on the ground.
+Vaulted sidewalks, also called sidewalk vaults, areaways, or hollow sidewalks, are sidewalks that are not placed directly on the ground.
 Rather, there is an empty space below them where the ground level used to be.
 This may happen where the street level has been raised over time, or where basements are extended, or as utility vaults.

 Sidewalk vaults may be protected as historical architecture, or filling them required for planning permission.